sagemath/trac_to_gh/Issue 1025.md

 # Issue 1025: [with patch] error converting symmetric functions into a dual basis

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1025

 Original creator: mhansen